 In particular, one of the panel discussions covered the importance of the NCCs for a strong European HPC ecosystem and their role as hubs for collaboration: for bridging the gap between IT and HPC, for connecting expertise, benefitting from synergies, and advancing HPC training.
 Also addressed was a topic that will be crucial for the future: sustainability in HPC.

-In Switzerland, CSCS has been integral in the task to create and shape a Swiss National Competence Centre.
+In Switzerland, CSCS has been integral in the task to create and shape National Competence Centre Switzerland.
 One of CSCS’ activities related to the EuroCC project is the promotion of in-house developed software products like Sarus and FirecREST.

 Sarus is a container engine that provides a user-friendly way to use feature-rich software containers from Docker images on HPC systems with their unique requirements and benefits.
 As such, it brings together the portability of containers and the performance of supercomputers.

-FirecREST serves as gateway and interface for managing HPC resources for web applications and with this provides an easy way to integrate access to HPC systems into web-based workflows — a rising need in the HPC community.
+FirecREST serves as gateway and interface for managing HPC resources for web applications and with this provides an easy way to integrate access to HPC systems into web-based workflows — a rising need for many scientific communities.
 Both of these software products are already in use at CSCS and are now, within EuroCC, in the process of being disseminated and made available to other HPC facilities and their users in Europe.

 For those who missed the conference or would like to check up on single sessions, the videos from the live stream are available on the conference website.